 Retinal Exams - While examining your retina, your doctor checks your lens for signs of cloudiness.

 Cataract Extraction Surgery - Surgical removal of a clouded lens is considered the best, most successful treatment for this condition.
-Bascom Palmer is one of the few facilities using the femtosecond laser.
-Working through a small opening at the front of the eye, the surgeon gently breaks up and vacuums out the clouded lens with the laser.
-This lens is then replaced with an intraocular lens (IOL), a clear, artificial lens surgically implanted inside the eye to replace the natural lens.
-An IOL acts like the eye’s natural lens by focusing light that enters the eye through the cornea and pupil onto the retina.
-Similar to prescription glasses or contact lenses, the IOL is chosen to match the patient’s visual needs.
-If you have astigmatism, your surgeon may correct it with a Toric IOL or another procedure such as LASIK or a limbal relaxing incision (LRI) to reshape your cornea.
+Bascom Palmer doctors participated in the development of the femtosecond cataract laser which can be used just before surgery to soften the cataract and reduce astigmatism.
+The surgery is performed through a small opening at the front of the eye.
+The surgeon gently breaks up and vacuums out the clouded cataractous lens with high frequency ultrasound.
+This lens is then replaced with a new artificial lens, called intraocular lens (IOL).
+If you have significant astigmatism, your surgeon may correct it with a Toric IOL or another procedure such as LASIK or a limbal relaxing incision (LRI) to reshape your cornea.
 Your doctor will guide you in choosing the intraocular lens that is right for you, depending on your condition and preferences.

 Lens options include

-Presbyopic Intraocular Lenses - Newly approved alternatives to standard monofocal lenses, these accommodating lenses focus for both distance and near vision.
-One of these lenses, the Crystalens, is a monofocal lens that moves forward inside your eye to change focus from distance to near.
-This gives good distance vision and usable intermediate distance vision for a computer screen.
+Accommodating Intraocular Lenses - Alternatives to standard monofocal lenses, these accommodating lenses provide distance and some near vision.
+An “accommodating” intraocular lens gives good distance vision and usable intermediate distance vision for a computer screen.
 Most people can also read large type without glasses but some need reading glasses to read small type.
-If necessary, correcting astigmatism is done with the limbal relaxing incision procedure.

-Multifocal IOLs - These lenses provide good vision in each eye for both near and distance.
-They also come in toric forms that can correct astigmatism.
-These lenses provide distance and intermediate and/or reading vision.
+Multifocal IOLs - Multifocal lenses provide distance and intermediate and/or reading vision.
 The optical results are not always perfect and some patients are bothered by subnormal distance and/or reading vision.
 Other common side effects include halos around lights at night and reduced vision in bright or dim light.

 Why Choose Bascom Palmer Eye Institute?